 An FMI should have rules, procedures, and contracts that are enforceable in all relevant jurisdictions.
-There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be void, reversed, or subject to stays.
+There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be voided, reversed, or subject to stays.

 CDSL operates under the jurisdiction of SEBI as per SEBI approved by laws.
 Any amendments in the bye laws and Operating Instructions are approved by SEBI.
-Legal opinion is obtained from independent legal advisors wherever required but is necessarily taken for amendment to bye laws and then placed before the CDSL Board of Directors for approval before sending to SEBI.
+Legal opinion is obtained from independent legal advisors wherever required but is necessarily taken for amendment to bye laws.
+These amendments are placed before the CDSL Board of Directors for approval following which they are submitted to SEBI for approval.

-Any legal proceedings/Litigations filed against CDSL are monitored by the Legal Department from time to time and internal policies are in place which define the criteria for the identification of possible material claims/financial implications.
+Any legal proceedings/litigations filed against CDSL are monitored by the Legal Department from time to time and internal policies are in place which define the criteria for the identification of possible material claims / financial implications.